foliant-docs/foliantcontrib.reindexer/README.md

 `namespace_renamed`
 :   New namespace name to be applied if the `rename` option is used; see below.

+`fulltext_config`
+:   The value of the `config` field that refers to the description of the composite fulltext index over the `title` and `content` data fields.
+Used data structure is described below.
+[Fulltext indexes config options](https://github.com/Restream/reindexer/blob/master/cpp_src/server/contrib/server.md#fulltextconfig) are listed in the Reindexer’s official documentation.

 `actions`
 :   Sequence of actions that the preprocessor should to perform.
 Available item values are: